Advertisement / Annons:

 Testing the friction:

-One of the reason to do this disassembling of the mount was that I had very high friction in both axis, I can't barely balance the telescope.
+One of the reason to do this disassembling of the mount was that I had very high friction in both axis, I couldn't barely balance the telescope.

 Even now after I had checked all roller bearings, cleaned it and put on new grease I can feel more friction than I expected.
 And the friction is not even the revolution around.
 How can it behave like that?